Oct 25, 2017

 This will be the rate your breathing should remain at.
-Ideally your exhales should be nearly double the length of your inhales, but this is not strictly necessary.
+Ideally, your exhales should be nearly double the length of your inhales, but this is not strictly necessary.

-Of course when you are really over-excited or stressed out, manipulation your breaths this way might prove less effective, unless supplemented by something that helps to take your mind away from the root cause of your stress:
+Of course, when you are really over-excited or stressed out, manipulation your breaths this way might prove less effective, unless supplemented by something that helps to take your mind away from the root cause of your stress:

 4. Counting your breaths

-You should not really proceed this far, until you have mastered the basic breathing method necessary.
+You should not really proceed this far until you have mastered the basic breathing method necessary.
 Until then, only by concentrating on the right way of breathing will succeed in lowering your stress levels instantaneously.
 The reasons for this are simple: You are breathing much deeper now, and more consciously.
 Your breathing rate will have dropped significantly, having a positive effect on your heart-rate.
-As your heart rate drops, eventually all your body and mind will follow suite and calm down.
+As your heart rate drops, eventually all your body and mind will follow suit and calm down.

 Also, by focusing on your breathing technique, you put your mind somewhere else, you brought it here to the present moment, as breathing is something that always happens now.
-This way, just taking your mind away from the cause of stress you are giving yourself a chance to calm down.
+This way, just by taking your mind away from the cause of stress, you are giving yourself a chance to calm down.

 Naturally, with time it will require less and less effort to maintain such breathing technique and it will not be able to occupy your mind any longer, so while you can maintain the correct breathing effortlessly, your mind will be free to wander and keep concentrating of whatever causes your internal stress.
-The solution for this simple problem is equally simple: You must find a way to keep your mind focussed on your breathing.
+The solution for this simple problem is equally simple: You must find a way to keep your mind focused on your breathing.

 While this may sound easy, it can prove really difficult, when you are experiencing stress and excitement.
 To force your mind to stay where you’d like it to, just start to count your breaths.
 You might notice the similarity to Zen meditation, where you also often use counting as an aid to maintain your focus.
 If you see such similarity, you are not at all wrong.
 What does differentiate this technique from Zen meditation is the way you are counting.

-In Zen meditation your purpose is to stay awake and sharp.
-Counting 1 to 10 helps this by keeping your mind focussed.
-For now however, your goal will be to calm your mind, instead of exciting it further.
+In Zen meditation, your purpose is to stay awake and sharp.
+Counting 1 to 10 helps this by keeping your mind focused.
+For now, however, your goal will be to calm your mind, instead of exciting it further.
 A time proven technique to achieve this, quite widely used in hypnosis, is counting backwards.
 Counting backwards tires your brain significantly, it is a surprisingly difficult job.
 In hypnosis, the therapist would often ask the hypnotised person to cont from 100 backwards.
 By the time they reached 1, their calmness would be so deep, they would be on the edge of sleep.
 In such state establishing rapport becomes relatively easy.